 Saving Your Searches

-When you have found an interesting article featuring your ancestor then you will obviously want to save it.
+When you have found an interesting article featuring your ancestor then you will want to save it.
 To do this you will need to take a clipping of the article.

 This is a much better option for you rather than saving the entire page that features your ancestor.
 If you saved the entire page then you will needlessly have to scan through the page each time until you find your ancestor.